 11 South African Hip-Hop Songs About Weed

-4/20 Special: Here are 11 South African songs to get high to.
+4/20 Special: 11 South African songs to listen to while blunting.

 You can't separate hip-hop and weed.
 Dr. Dre's debut album The Chronic was named after the herb and the likes of Snoop Dogg, Wiz Khalifa and Quasimoto pretty much made careers off rapping about weed.